 What is a carbon steel pan made of?

-While cast iron tends to have that frail, crumbly composition, carbon steel is definitely more durable, making it a highly attractive option for busy (and bumbling) chefs.
-Its combination of 99% iron and 1% carbon creates an extremely tough surface that heats quickly and evenly.
+While cast iron can have a frail, crumbly composition, carbon steel is definitely more durable, making it a highly attractive option for busy chefs.
+Its combination of 99% iron and 1% carbon creates an extremely durable surface that heats quickly and evenly.
 Known as an ‘alloy,’ this mixture also allows chefs to achieve and maintain super high temperatures without worrying about damage to the pan.

 What can I use a carbon steel skillet for?

 When we said carbon steel was versatile, we weren’t kidding.
-This multipurpose magician can literally do anything, which is a key reason why chefs have stopped collecting ‘one-use’ cookware pieces.
+Carbon steel can literally do anything, which is a key reason why chefs have stopped collecting ‘one-use’ cookware pieces.
 Why clutter your cabinets when a single skillet can do it all?
 With a carbon steel frying pan, you can handle every major cooking method:

 - Stovetop Cooking – eggs, potatoes, meat, poultry, fish, veggies

 - Braising – stews, soups, barbecue meats, coq au vin, beef bourguignon